 While LAPD may have primary jurisdiction in all areas off campus, Campus Security officers can and do respond to security-related incidents that occur in close proximity to campus.
-Campus Security communicates with the LAPD, fire department, and ambulance services to facilitate rapid response in any emergency.
+Campus Security communicates with the LAPD, and LAFD to facilitate rapid response in any emergency.
 When a Southwestern student, faculty, or staff member is party to an off-campus security matter, Campus Security officers may assist with the investigation in cooperation with local, state, or federal officers.